-A Closer Look at Winston Churchill’s Life on his Death Anniversary
+A Closer Look at Winston Churchill’s Life on His Birthday

 A hero of the Second World War, the man who led Britain as it stood alone against the might of the Nazis, a great orator.
 But the myth of Winston Churchill has not stood untarnished in much of the West, particularly the United States and Great Britain.